A typical powder flow analysis test

 During the test, axial force, time and distance are measured by a sensitive transducer and data is displayed and analysed in real time by Exponent software.
 Sample results can be ranked and compared to assess the impact of external conditions including humidity and moisture content, surface properties, electrostatic charge and particle or granule size, shape and distribution.
-Manufacturers can assess and avoid typical problems such as batch and source variation of ingredients, caking during storage or transportation and problems with discharging from hoppers or bins.

 The Powder Flow Analyser is supplied with library tests, so operators can start testing quickly and conveniently after straightforward installation and calibration.
 Users can, however, fully program the instrument to carry out slicing, shearing, compressing, compacting and aerating cycles in any combination.